|

 73. claw

-sharp curved horny process on the toe of a bird or some mammals or reptiles
+sharp curved horny process on the toe of some animals

 There are two-toed sloths and there are three-toed sloths, the case being determined by the forepaws of the animals, since all sloths have three claws on their hind paws.